Contact Us

 Obtaining the residency cards

-Digital Visa holders get 2-year residency cards.
-If they want to stay longer, they can renew their permits by submitting similar documents to SEF.
-After 5 years of residing in Portugal, digital nomads can apply for permanent residence or citizenship in Portugal.
+Digital Visa holders are granted 2-year residency cards, with the option to extend their permits by submitting similar documents to AIMA if they wish to prolong their stay.
+After residing in Portugal for a continuous period of 5 years, digital nomads become eligible to apply for permanent residence or citizenship in Portugal.

 Other ways to obtain residency in Portugal